goodest-goodlab/UM-CoV-Seq/README.md

 ### Specifying input data

 Currently, `snakemake` is set up to work from a configuration file, stored in the `config_files` folder.
 You will need to create a new config file for each analysis batch.
 Config files are simple `.yaml` files that list parameters for the pipeline: which data to analyze, what reference genome to use, etc. Copy the provided template to make a new cofiguration file for your analysis.
-Most likely, you will only need to change the name of the batch of data you are analyzing.
-This batch name must match the MiSeq run ID in the sample file.

 ### snakemake and SLURM